Goth

 WITHIN STRAIGHT-LACED Vienna at the turn of the century, Gustav Klimt and Egon Schiele were producing graphic works which rebelled against the dying vestiges of ...

-Interview by Mike Stand, Face, The, February 1982
+Interview by Mike Stand, The Face, February 1982

-DARKNESS AND DEGRADATION IN SOUND AND WORD!
-But first lets talk about Northampton! ...
+But first let’s talk about Northampton! ...

 Christian Death: Only Theatre Of Pain (Frontier)

-Review by Ralph Traitor, Sounds, April 1982
+Review by Ralph Traitor, Sounds, 17 April 1982

 HERE I sit, twiddling my thumbs, meanwhile – "Incurable disease on the day of rest/Walking on the water in a sea of incest/I've got the ...